 Herbert Baum (1912 – 1942) German Jewish Communist.
 He was a member of the Young Communist League of Germany.
 He distributed anti-Nazi leaflets and organised resistance to Nazism.
 In 1942, he organised an attack on a propaganda exhibition by J.Goebbels.
 He was later arrested and tortured to death.

-Franz Jägerstätter (1907 — 1943) An Austrian conscientious objector, who refused to serve for Hitler’s army on the grounds that he refused to fight for evil.
-A committed Catholic, he felt it is duty to reject the authority of the Nazi’s because of their beliefs.
+Franz Jägerstätter (1907 — 1943) An Austrian conscientious objector, who refused to serve in Hitler’s army on the grounds that he refused to fight for evil.
+A committed Catholic, he felt it was his duty to reject the authority of the Nazi’s because of their beliefs.
 Executed for his refusal to serve.

 Oskar Schindler (1908 – 1974) An ethnic German who joined the Abwehr and later Nazi party.
 Sensing an opportunity to make money and bought a factory in occupied Poland.
 But, he used his connections and his own money to successfully protect over 1,000 Jews who were employed in his factory.
 This included spending all his money to bribe SS guards to save his workers.

-Albert Einstein (1879-1955) German born theoretical physicist.
-In 1933, he left Germany and resided in US, but he tried to highlight the issue of anti-Semitism and the ideology of Hitler.
+Albert Einstein (1879-1955) German-born theoretical physicist.
+In 1933, he left Germany and resided in the US, but he tried to highlight the issue of anti-Semitism and the ideology of Hitler.

 Non-Germans who made notable resistance to Hitler